unite-cms/standard/README.md

 ## Installation

-With a single united CMS installation you can manage multiple separated units called *"Organizations"* that do not share any information with each other.
+With a single united CMS installation you can manage multiple separated units called *"Organizations"* which don't share any information with each other.

-At the moment united CMS is based on the Symfony 3.3 and  only requires PHP >= 7.1 and a MySQL >= 5.7.9 database.
+At the moment united CMS is based on the Symfony 4.0 and  only requires PHP >= 7.1 and a MySQL >= 5.7.9 database.

-After cloning the repository execute:

-    composer install
+### Start a new project

+    composer create-project united-cms/standard u --stability dev

+    bin/console assets:install --symlink

+    # Now set database configuration using environment variables or .env file

-    bin/console doctrine schema:update --force
+    bin/console doctrine:schema:update --force

 To get started create your first organization and a platform admin user:

     bin/console united:organization:create